polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Programming-Linux-Image"></a>
 ## Programming the Linux Image
+<a name="eMMC"></a>
+### eMMC
+The Icicle Kit's eMMC content is written by the Hart Software Services (HSS) using the `usbdmsc` command.
+The HSS `usbdmsc` command exposes the eMMC as a USB mass storage device through the Icicle Kit's USB-OTG J16 connector located beside the SD card slot.

+#### eMMC content update procedure

+1. Connect the J11 USB-UART connector to your host PC.
+This is the micro-USB connector on the same side as the Ethernet connectors.
+This connection will give you access to 4 of the PolarFire SoC UARTs
+2. Open a terminal application to interact with the HSS through UART0.
+Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
+3. Power cycle the board.
+4. Type a key in the terminal application to stop the HSS from booting.
+This will give you access to the HSS command line interface.
+5. Type `usbdmsc` in the HSS command line interface.
+This will expose the eMMC as a mass storage device through the USB-OTG connector.
+6. Connect the J16 USB-OTG connector to your host PC.
+The eMMC content will be transfered to the Icicle Kit through this connection.
+7. The Icicle Kit should now appear as mass storage device/drive on your host PC.
+8. Use the same procedure to write the eMMC as the one for writing an SD-card depending whether your host PC uses [Windows](#Windows-Host) or [Linux](#Linux-Host).
+9. Once the Linux image is copied to the eMMC, press `CTRL+C` in the HSS command line interface, then type `boot` to boot the newly copied Linux image.

 <a name="SD-Card"></a>
 ### SD Card
 Put an SD card into the SD card reader of your host machine and use the instructions below depending on your host computer's operating system.